wazuh/wazuh-documentation/source/user-manual/elasticsearch/troubleshooting.rst

 Wazuh API and Wazuh app version mismatch
 ----------------------------------------------

-This error means that the Wazuh manager and Wazuh kibana app versions do not match.
-To work properly, the Wazuh kibana app and Wazuh manager versions should coincide at least in the major and minor.
-I.e.: Wazuh kibana app 4.3.x is only compatible with Wazuh manager 4.3.x.
+This error indicates a mismatch in the versions of the Wazuh manager and the Wazuh app.
+In order to ensure the correct operation and intercommunication of these components, we highly recommend they are up to the same version, even if the app can connect to managers from a different patch version.
+In these cases, the major and minor version of the components must be equal.

-To solve this issue, you need to either upgrade the component with the lower version or downgrade the component with the higher version.
-You can see more information about upgrading in our :doc:`upgrade guide</upgrade-guide/index>`.
+To solve this issue, you need to upgrade the component with the lower version.
+Learn how to upgrade Wazuh in our :doc:`upgrade guide</upgrade-guide/index>`.

 None of the above solutions are fixing my problem